 The ECS contains endocannabinoids, enzymes that break cannabinoids down, and receptors that CBD binds to.
 CB1 receptors are activated by THC.
 CBD inhibits activity in the CB1 receptors by inducing the opposite outcome.

 Apart from CB1 receptors, cannabinoid binds to various targets inside the body.
-For example, CBD has 12 or more sites of action in the brain, so this non-intoxicating CBD activates several pathways at once to elicit therapeutic effects.
+For example, CBD has 12 or more sites of action in the brain, so this non-intoxicating CBD activates several pathways.

 Does CBD Make You Feel Good?

-You may already know the various health benefits of CBD.
+You may already know the various effects of CBD.
 However, you might not know how this non-intoxicating cannabinoid feels once it enters your body.

 The way cannabinoid affects you depend on the type of CBD product you choose and the chemistry of your body.